dvorakjt/fully-formed/README.md

     export const ExampleForm = FormFactory.createForm(ExampleTemplate);

+## Checkboxes

+The `FFCheckbox` component accepts a field whose value is of type boolean.
+When checked, the field's value will be true.
+When unchecked, the field's value will be false.
+You can very easily leverage this behavior together with an `ExcludableAdapter` to emulate the behavior of traditional HTML checkboxes in which the value submitted with the form is a string when the checkbox is checked, and both the name and value are excluded from the form when it is unchecked.
+This approach also allows you to apply validators to the field, such as a validator that causes the field to be required.
+Here is an example of this approach:

+    import {
+      FormTemplate,
+      Field,
+      ExcludableAdapter,
+      FormFactory,
+    } from "fully-formed";

+    class CheckboxExampleTemplate extends FormTemplate {
+      public readonly name = "checkboxExample";
+      public readonly formElements = [
+        new Field({
+          name: "acceptTerms",
+          defaultValue: false,
+          validatorTemplates: [
+            {
+              predicate: (value) => value,
+              invalidMessage: "You must accept the terms and conditions to continue.", },
+          ],
+          transient: true,
+        }),
+      ] as const;

+      public readonly adapters = [
+        new ExcludableAdapter({
+          name: "acceptTerms",
+          source: this.formElements[0],
+          adaptFn: ({ value }) => {
+            return {
+              exclude: !value,
+              value: "yes",
+            };
+          },
+        }),
+      ] as const;
+    }

+    export const CheckboxExampleForm = FormFactory.createForm(
+      CheckboxExampleTemplate
+    );

 ## Compatibility

 Fully Formed has been verified to be compatible with Next.js (both the app router and the pages router), Vite.js and Remix, provided that TypeScript 5 or higher is installed.
 Please note that to use components and hooks in Next.js with the app router, you will need to include the `'use client'` directive at the top of any files that import them.